weeeBox/mobile-system-design/README.md

 - Real-time functionality - certain operations can run much faster on a user's device than being sent to a backend.
 - Lower bandwidth usage - you don't need to send data over the network.
 - Offline functionality - the client does not need a persistent network connection to operate.
-- Lower backend usage - the load is splitted between all the clients and the backend.
+- Lower backend usage - the load is split between all the clients and the backend.

 **Things you should never run on a device:**
 - New "resource" creation - generating coupons, tickets, etc.